Handling Our Own Pileups

 Should the interference situation become explosive or unpleasant, simply QSY.
 If this is not practical, take a break and come back to it later.

-Regarding “misbehavers” - those who make a general nuisance of themselves by calling out of turn regardless of who we say we’re listening for, or those who call continuously over everyone else, it is best to ignore these callers (if possible).
-If we ignore them long enough, they may cease and desist - and simply go away.
-Avoid any display of displeasure and avoid mentioning their call sign.
+Regarding “misbehavers”: for those who make a general nuisance of themselves by calling out of turn regardless of who we say we’re listening for, or for those who call continuously over everyone else, it is best to ignore these callers (if possible).
+If we ignore them long enough, they may cease and desist, and simply go away.
+Importantly, avoid any display of displeasure and avoid mentioning their call sign.
 Instead, remain calm, proceeding as best we can, to work the pileup professionally.
-As mentioned earlier, we may not need to take any action - others may do it for us.
+As mentioned earlier, we may not need to take any action; others may do it for us.

 Finally, don’t forget to post QSL information via QRZ.com, our personal website, DX Coffee, Daily DX Bulletin, or on one of the many other Internet resources.